 In 2013, there was a large increase in number of people on ART in low- and middle-income countries --2 million-- in a single year.

-Since the beginning of the epidemic, WHO has been leading the global health sector response to HIV.
-As a cosponsor of the Joint United Nations Programme on AIDS (UNAIDS), WHO leads on the priority areas of HIV treatment and care, and HIV/tuberculosis co-infection, and jointly coordinates with UNICEF the work on the elimination of mother-to-child transmission of HIV.
+WHO is a cosponsor of the Joint United Nations Programme on AIDS (UNAIDS).
+Within UNAIDS, WHO leads activities on HIV treatment and care, HIV and tuberculosis co-infection, and jointly coordinates with UNICEF the work on the elimination of mother-to-child transmission of HIV.